Rustam200391/Test-app__for__-React-tsx__in-Selsup/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint <i>rules:
+If you are developing a production application, we recommend updating the configuration to enable type aware lint <i>rules:</i>

 - Configure the top-level `parserOptions` property like this: